dell/csm-docs/content/docs/csidriver/features/powerflex.md

 When `enableQuota` is set to `false`

 * Driver doesn't set any hard limit against the PVC created.
-* The user adds data of 2Gi to the above said PVC, which is having the size 3Gi (by logging into POD).
+* The user adds 2Gi data to the PVC, which has a limit of 3Gi.
 It works as expected.
 * The user tries to add 2Gi more data.
 Now the total size of data is 4Gi.
 * Driver allows the user to enter more data irrespective of the initial PVC size (since no quota is set against this PVC)
 * The user can expand the volume from an initial size of 3Gi to 4Gi or more.
 The driver allows it.